 This lesson must not be lost on us as leaders.
 It impacts our leadership communication and our ability to be successful in coaching and mentoring.

-As leaders we constantly dealing with change and helping others make decisions.
+As leaders we are constantly dealing with change and helping others make decisions.
 In both cases communicating the facts via pie chart and PowerPoint won’t be enough.
 We can show them all the data and facts that the change makes sense, and that won’t impact the emotional aspect of the change one bit.

-Because great leaders know that emotions will carry the day, even when people don’t acknowledge it.
+Great leaders know that emotions will carry the day, even when people don’t acknowledge it.
 We have to acknowledge that reality and adjust our communication accordingly.

-Remember that the next time you watch a baseball game.
+Remember that the next time you watch a baseball or football game.